srid/chronicle/README.md

 * Channel "work/<company>", with metadata: project, people, hindrance, ...
 * Channel "travel/india-trip-2015", with metadata: location, people, ...

+### Fold metrics

+When folding also *aggregate* pre-defined metrics from individual entries.
+This should support:

+* the color-coded daily markets in my blackboard
+* habit tracking (eg: contemplate XYZ every day; with count=o or 1, accumulating over week/month/etc)

 ### Challenges

 * How to represent such a flexible data model (above) without writing specific model/view code in Elm?
 We currently do this for the 'feelings' data model.
 Perhaps, just separate the channel spec as directories (`src/Elm/Channels/{Base,Feeling,Work}.elm`) for now, with a 'Base' channel that can be inherited for new channels.